North Beach Precinct: The Architecture of Beach Pavilions

 Another extant beach pavilion from the interwar period is located at Thirroul.
 It was officially opened by Eric Spooner on 20 January 1940.
 It consists of a central single storey pavilion containing a kiosk and residence.
 The eastern facade of the pavilion has a simple though effective Art Deco character, and is flanked on each side by attached male and female dressing pavilions.
 The surf clubhouse is a separate building located to the immediate north of the complex.
 An olympic sized swimming pool was also built as part of the complex, which was funded by the state government on a pound for pound basis (74).
 The other pavilions and clubhouses located along Wollongong's northern beaches are all relatively recent structures.

 There were a number of surf pavilions erected at the beaches included in Sydney's metropolitan area.
 Perhaps the most grand and elaborate of all was built at Bondi Beach, the Bondi Pavilion.
 Designed by the influential architectural firm of Robertson and Marks, it was designed to accommodate the extraordinary number of 12,000 visitors and opened in 1930.
 Numerous facilities were provided within one large building.
-The ground floor contained dressing areas, shops, Turkish baths, a gymnasium, auditorium and the manager's residence, while a ballroom, dining rooms and office space were located on the first floor.
+The ground floor contained dressing areas, shops, Victorian-style Turkish baths, a gymnasium, auditorium and the manager's residence, while a ballroom, dining rooms and office space were located on the first floor.
 At the opposite end of the 1930s the Manly Surf pavilion (completed in 1938) represented the acme of functional architectural modernism.
 This building, shaped like a boomerang in plan, combined dressing areas over which sun bathing decks were located and quarters for the surf club.
 The building won the Sir John Sulman Medal for 1939, partly for its harmonious relationship with its setting.
 It has since been demolished.

 The Cronulla Beach Surf Pavilion is another notable building, and was completed during 1940.
 It was designed by architect A. B. Polin in a rather severe Interwar Stripped Classical style.
 Here men's and women's dressing areas were separated by a central two storey pavilion - 'In the men's section there is cubicle accommodation encircling a large area, while the centre is taken up by blocks of lockers under hoods of curved corrugated asbestos cement roofing.
 The floor here is of the orthodox batten type...In the ladies' section accommodation is on similar lines with more cubicles.
 These are arranged in two tiers, the upper ones being approached from the sun-baking area on the upper level".
 An adjacent surf clubhouse was completed at the same time.